samhitamahe/Healio-Your-Personal-Wellness-Assistant/README.md

 - **My Appointment**: View, reschedule, or cancel your appointments with simple steps.
 - **Health & Wellness**: Tailored meal plans, stress-relief activities, and organic product recommendations.
 - **Healthcare Services**: Find hospitals nearby and buy medicines online.
-- **Multi-language Support**: Designed for a diverse audience, supporting users in English, Spanish, and Japanese.

 ## 🔧 Technologies Used